Chatham Manufacturing Company: History

 In 1890 the railroad arrived in Elkin.
 The North Carolina Railroad ran along the Yadkin River, and Gwyn and Chatham quickly made plans to move their factory to be alongside it.
 That same year, Thomas Gwyn sold his interest to Alexander Chatham and the company was renamed the Chatham Manufacturing Company.
 The new mill no longer needed water power, but instead used steam engines to power generators.
 The mill made only yarn until 1893 when they began to produce fabrics as well.
 That was the year that they made the first Chatham Blanket.
 In 1895 the company started making wool suiting fabric and brought a tailor from New York to make suits.

 In 1907 the Chatham Manufacturing company reorganized.
 They built another factory in Winston-Salem.
-Alexander's son, Hugh Gwyn Chatham became the president, with R J Reynolds as the vice president.
+Alexander's son, Hugh Gwyn Chatham became the president.

 The second Chatham Mill, built in 1893.

 In 1916 Elkin flooded, including the Chatham Manufacturing Company.
 The flood was devastating to the mill, and the company began work on a new mill on higher ground above the old one.

 In 1929, Richard Thurmond Chatham took over the company from his father, Hugh Gwyn Chatham.
 He entered Chatham Manufacturing into the automotive upholstery business in 1936 with interiors for Packard.
 In 1939 the company moved its Winston-Salem Factory to Elkin to have everything in a single Place.
 Richard Thurmond Chatham was a naval officer and commanded a cruiser, the USS Phoenix, during World War 2.
 While he was at sea, the company produced blankets for the armed forces and was awarded the Army/ Navy Award of Excellence for wartime production.